Join us for meaningful and creative worship!

 All Saints Day service

 The ancient church set aside All Saints Day to remember martyrs and saints.
 Nowadays we remember not only historic figures of the church, but also the company of saints we have known, loved, and revered.
-This year, we offered a service on All Saints Day itself (November 1).
+In 2017, we offered a service on All Saints Day itself (November 1).

 Throughout Christian history, the church has celebrated the lives of faithful people who have died.
 Totenfest is the distinctive practice that grows out of the Evangelical tradition of the United Church of Christ.
 Because of our congregation's German heritage, Totenfest has always been an important remembrance for us, celebrated near the end of the church calendar year and closely associated with All Saints Day.